 For families who worked with WHFC as a placement agency only:

 US Decree and Birth Certificate: Advised for most, a necessity for IR-4 and IH-4 visa

 Establishing or Proving Citizenship: Are there additional steps you need to take?

 In order to understand your plan to fulfill these steps, your first step is to look at your child’s visa.

 Children who are adopted internationally arrive home on one of four types of visas.
 Visas granted based on an approved I600 begin with an IR.
 Visas granted based on an approved I800 begin with an IH.
 For each (IR and IH), the letters are followed by a 3 or a 4.
 Please look in your child’s passport to confirm the type of visa that was granted.

 IR-3 and IH-3 visas are granted when all adopting parents have seen a child prior to the overseas adoption being complete or when certain Hague regulations are met (in the case of an IH-3).
-IR-4 and IH-4 visas are granted when children arrive under guardianship (as in Korea, Philippines, and sometimes India) or when all adopting parents have not seen a child prior to the foreign adoption decree being issued.
+IR-4 and IH-4 visas are granted when children arrive under guardianship (as Philippines or when all adopting parents have not seen a child prior to the foreign adoption decree being issued in non Hague cases).